-produces a QQ-plot that fits the line y = 2.5x claiming 2.5 times more rainfall from seeded clouds.
-On the other hand, Matlab command qqplot(log(x), log(y))

-produces a QQ-plot that fits the line
+produces a QQ-plot that fits the line x=2.5y claiming 2.5 times more rainfall from seeded clouds.
+On the other hand, after the log-transformation we get a QQ-plot that fits the line meaning a decreasing slope in the non-linear relationship $x = 7.4y^{0.8}$.